 Picture the scene.
 You’ll have to, since the camera was inside as I turned from filling the watering can and spotted a robin perched on the highest point of the rusty chair’s back.
 Fluffing herself up (and you’ll see why I confidently state the gender) she wiggled and shook coquettishly, backlit by the rising sun.
-Cue her beau flying in from the safety of the Rosa glauca hedge, stage left.
+Cue her beau, flying in from the safety of the Rosa glauca hedge, stage left.
 The briefest of pairings, balanced precariously – a blur of shaking wings and tail feathers, before he left the scene.
 This performance repeated itself 3 times in quick succession before I thought go and grab the camera.
-Needless to say the pair had left this curiously open romantic (though romance is surely not an avian concept?) rendezvous when I returned, but it reminded me to photograph the immaculate mossy nest tucked into the trailing ferns covering the old wall in front of the house and about 15 yards away.
-I’d spotted this about a week earlier – already with young feathered chicks in.
+Needless to say, the pair had left this curiously open, romantic, though romance is surely not an avian concept, rendezvous when I returned, but it reminded me to photograph the immaculate mossy nest tucked into the trailing ferns, which cover the old wall in front of the house, and about 15 yards away from this chair.
+I’d spotted this nest about a week earlier – already with very young feathered chicks in.

-Greeted at the entrance by an imposing wicker BFG, since the show was celebrating the 100th anniversary of the birth of Welsh born Roald Dahl, the big advantage of the timing of this show is that (obviously), there are a whole range of nurseries displaying spring flowers and plants, as well as year round perennials like Clematis.
+Greeted at the entrance by an imposing giant, wicker BFG, since the show was celebrating the 100th anniversary of the birth of Welsh born Roald Dahl, the big advantage of the timing of this show is that, obviously, there are a whole range of nurseries displaying spring flowers and plants, as well as year-round perennials like Clematis.
 Since these are real favourites in our garden, we had a hugely enjoyable day.

 Of particular interest to me was a glimpse of the display of daffodils by Ron and Adrian Scamp, of Quality Daffodils, from Falmouth in Cornwall.
-They’ve won an RHS gold medal for their displays every year since 2003, and I’ve used Ron as a source of several old cultivars in recent years – though Firebrand is one to be added for 2016.
+They’ve won an RHS gold medal for their displays every year since 2003, and I’ve used Ron as a source of several old cultivars in recent years – though Narcissus ‘Firebrand’ is going to be one to be added for 2016.
 It’s not difficult to see why he’s so successful at shows, though many of the modern colour variants weren’t to my taste.

 But a fantastic effort to stage this daffodil cornucopia and such a helpful chap.
-In particular I’ve booked a few of Ron’s latest unnamed poeticus seedling below (along with several others!).
-Click here for his website, though be warned …you’re unlikely to be able to avoid buying some of the amazing range he offers, from the whole gamut of 13 types or divisions of daffodil flowers…
+In particular I’ve booked a few of Ron’s latest unnamed N. poeticus seedling bulbs, second photo below (along with several others).
+Click here for his website, though be warned – you’re unlikely to be able to avoid buying some of the amazing range he offers, from the whole gamut of 13 types or divisions of daffodil flowers.

-Monet was fortunate to spend 43 gardening years at Giverny, and latterly was sufficiently successful commercially to employ a team of gardeners.
-None of us can ever hope to attain the heights of his impressionistic plantings, but occasionally, when the conditions are favourable, I see little vignettes which make all the hard work involved in creating and tending a garden seem worthwhile… Nearly always the best of these in our garden are at this time of the year, and along with all the physical effort put into this place over the last month…– mainly in the fields, not the garden (more next time), such moments can be savoured and built on in one’s mind eye, or revisited through not so subtle photographic records…
+Monet was fortunate to spend 43 gardening years at Giverny, and latterly was sufficiently successful commercially, as an artist, to employ a team of gardeners.
+None of us can ever hope to attain the heights of his impressionistic plantings, but occasionally, when the conditions are favourable, I see little vignettes which make all the hard work involved in creating and tending a garden seem worthwhile.
+Nearly always the best of these in our garden are at this time of the year, and along with all the physical effort put into this place over the last month –– mainly in the fields, not the garden (more next time), such moments can be savoured, and built on in one’s mind eye, or revisited through not so subtle, photographic records.

-These “Merlin” daffodils planted a dozen to a big pot in home made loosely filled compost, could be knocked out with little root disturbance, and seem to have suffered much less than moving snowdrops in the green, where the bulbs are wrenched from firm soil.
+These N. ‘Merlin’ daffodils, planted a dozen to a big pot in home made loosely filled compost, could be knocked out with little root disturbance, and seem to have suffered much less than moving snowdrops in the green, where the bulbs are wrenched from firm soil.